ProgrammerSohail/AgentBrainMCP/docs/cursor-integration.md

 ## Slash Commands

-The following slash commands are available through the MCP Agent:
+The following slash commands are available through the AgentBrainMCP:

 - /remember [text]: Save important information to memory
 - /done [task]: Mark a todo as complete and log it